Helcony/Knowledge-Hub/README.md

   </p>

   Welcome!
-This repository is dedicated to sharing my study notes and projects related to **DevSecOps**, **Application Security**, and **Cloud Security**.
+This repository is dedicated to sharing my study notes and projects related to **DevSecOps**, **Automation**, **Application Security**, and **Cloud Security**.

   ## What you'll find

-  The Hub is organized into three major areas, each containing study notes, links to hands-on projects and repositories, and curated resources and tools:
+  The Hub is organized into four major areas, each containing study notes, links to hands-on projects and repositories, and curated resources and tools:
   - **DevSecOps**: Security in CI/CD, automation of security processes, integration of security into DevOps.

+  - **Automation**: Python-based automation for security tasks, from basic scripting to advanced workflows.

   - **AppSec**: Application security practices, secure coding, pentesting, vulnerability management.